Mary W.M. Hargreaves

 Mary Wilma Massey Hargreaves (March 1, 1914 - August 29, 2008) was an American historian who was the first woman at the University of Kentucky to reach the rank of full professor in the Department of History.
-Her areas of research included the agricultural history of the Northern Great Plains, dry land agriculture and land utilization.
-She was a Brookings Institution scholar, editor of the Henry Clay Papers and served in leadership roles in the Organization of American Historians, the Southern Historical Association; in 1975 was elected president of the Agricultural History Society.
+Her areas of research included the agricultural history of the Northern Great Plains, dryland agriculture, and land utilization.
+She was a Brookings Institution scholar, an editor of the Henry Clay Papers, and a servant in leadership roles in the Organization of American Historians and the Southern Historical Association; in 1975 she was elected president of the Agricultural History Society.
 She also served as a local and state officer in the American Association of University Women.

 Early life and academic background

 Born on March 1, 1914, in Erie, Pennsylvania, Mary Wilma Massey was an only child.
 She attended East High School, and she enjoyed swimming as well as track and field sports.
 An excellent student she won a full scholarship to Bucknell University and graduated in 1935 with a triple major in history, English and the social studies.
 She earned her master's degree in history from Radcliffe College/Harvard University in 1936, and she served as a research editor at the Harvard University School of Business Administration.
-She began her work on the Ph.D. as a doctoral candidate at Radcliffe writing about settlement in the American West, working under an exponent of the thesis of Frederick Jackson Turner - mentored by Harvard historian Frederick Merk.
+She began her work on the Ph.D. as a doctoral candidate at Radcliffe writing about settlement in the American West, working under an exponent of the thesis of Frederick Jackson Turner – mentored by Harvard historian Frederick Merk.
 While at Harvard in 1939, she became a junior fellow at the Brookings Institution, a liberal think tank in Washington, D.C.